DBragz/Open-AI/README.md

 # Open-AI

-Colaboaring with ChatGPT on software programs.
+Colaboarating with ChatGPT on software programs.

 ## Authors